 Donald Angelini was the final enforcer in Las Vegas hired to try to protect the mob’s illegal gambling profits.
 It wasn’t to be though after the law enforcement clamped down on their ways of obtaining money.
 They finally lost their grip in 1993.

 “Skimming” from the Casinos

 Much of the profit of the mob came from “skimming.”
-This basically means that they illegally took gambling profits in order to avoid paying tax.
-Organized fixing of the games was also common place which allowed them to increase money generated.
+This basically means that they illegally took gambling profits in order to avoid paying taxes.
+Organized fixing of the games was also commonplace which allowed them to increase the money generated.

 It is said that much of the money that was skimmed during the Las Vegas Mob rule was placed into a building known as the “Old Neighborhood Italian American Club” which was founded by Angelo LaPietra.
 It is also said that this private club also plays host to a number of old-timers from the mob world.

 Las Vegas Mob rule finally ended once and for all in the 1980s when the city came out with “The Black Book” which barred all people suspected of having ties to organized crime from being able to enter any casino within the city.